nmantani/FileInsight-plugins/README.md

 ![folders.png](docs/folders.png)

 FileInsight is incompatible with Python 3 and plugins can not be used with Python 3.
-<u>If you would like to use Python 3 for other tools, please install Python 2.7 with
-the "Install just for me" option.</u> If you install Python 2.7 with the "Install for all users" option, FileInsight tries to use Python 3 rather than Python 2.7 and it fails to execute plugins.
+**If you would like to use Python 3 for other tools, please install Python 2.7 with the "Install just for me" option.** If you install Python 2.7 with the "Install for all users" option, FileInsight tries to use Python 3 rather than Python 2.7 and it fails to execute plugins.